Deadline: December 15, 2021

-- Fellows at ETH Zurich will receive a monthly allowance of about CHF 1,750 to cover housing and living expenses.
+- The amount provided covers housing and living costs.
 Travel and visa expenses will be covered as well.
 Students can claim the travel costs against receipts at the beginning of the program.

-- Applicants must be enrolled in a study program (Bachelor or Master) in computer science or a closely related field (e.g., electrical engineering, mathematics, physics)
+- You are enrolled in a study program (bachelor or master) in computer science or a closely related field (e.g., electrical engineering, mathematics, physics)

-- Your expected graduation date in your current study program (Bachelor or Master) is January 2021 or later.
+- Your expected graduation date in your current study program (bachelor or master) is in the year following the fellowship or later

-- You have 2 years of study completed by summer 2020 (Master students naturally satisfy this condition).
+- You will have completed two years of study by start of the program (master students naturally satisfy this condition).

-- The duration of the fellowship is fixed to the full two months of July and August.
-You can be present during the entire time.
+- The duration of the fellowship is the full two months of July and August, during which time you must be present.

 You will be asked to fill in personal data and upload several documents:

 - Your CV.
-Please use the Europass format.
+Use the Europass formatcall made.